-All water supply wells shall be protected by flagging and fencing during site development or abandoned per the Mecklenburg County Groundwater Well Regulations prior to any demolition or grading activity.
+Any water supply wells located shall be abandoned per the Mecklenburg County Groundwater Well Regulations prior to any demolition or grading activity.

 Existing septic tanks shall be located, pumped by a licensed waste hauler to removal residual contents, crushed and backfilled prior to any demolition or grading activity.